PSC Organizational Chart

 The Division of Water, Compliance, and Consumer Affairs is responsible for the regulation of water and combined water and sewer public utilities in Wisconsin.
 The division offers assistance to all of the state's utilities in compliance with the statutes, code, and record keeping requirements and the development of consumer affairs policies.
 It also coordinates consumer information and resolution of consumer complaints.

-Please direct any questions you may have about the Division of Water, Compliance and Consumer Affairs to (608) 266-3766.
+Please direct any questions you may have about the Division of Water, Telecommunication and Consumer Affairs to (608) 266-3766.
 Please refer to our PSC Contact List for contact names and phone numbers for specific topics pertaining to the water industry and compliance and consumer affairs topics.

 For more information go to: